HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

 <br clear="all"/>

-The interaction with catalogs may exist in any point where the order is potentially changed - upon ordering, upon changing, upon validation,... this interaction is orthogonal to the scope of this ImplementationGuide.
+The interaction with catalogs may exist in any point where the order is potentially changed - upon ordering, upon changing, upon validation, etc. This interaction is orthogonal to the scope of this ImplementationGuide.
 For more details about order catalogs, users are invited to consult the [Order Catalog Implementation Guide](https://hl7.org/fhir/uv/order-catalog).